stationeering-systems/moon-normal-standard/README.md

 * **[Atmospheric Recovery Unit (ARU)](./aru)**
   An intake and recycling system designed to recover waste atmosphere and restore it to usable internal mix.
 * **[Life Support (LS)](./life_support)**
-  Atmospheric control systems for zone regulation.
+  Atmospheric control systems for sector regulation.

 ## Repository Organization